llalon/fish-risk-tree/README.md

 # Fish Risk Tree

 A bioinformatics pipeline for generating phylogenetic trees annotated with IUCN risk status for fish taxon.
+Tree's with annotations are created using the NHX format.

 #### Pipeline Parameters